commercetools/commercetools-php-symfony/README.md

 # Sunrise symfony bundle installation guide

 ##Installation
-Create a new symfony project and open the project.
+Create a new or open a symfony project and open it in any editor of choice

 Open composer.json and add to the attribute require this line